 These negotiations have yet to results in the government agreeing not to violate human rights as Peace Commissioner Miguel Ceballos demands strike organizers to take responsibilities for roadblocks they have nothing to do with.

 To further illustrate how the apocalypse is rapidly approaching, RCN provided news consumers replicated a far-right conspiracy theory claiming that congressional seats granted to armed conflict victims “could end up in the hands of the FARC,” the guerrilla group that demobilized in 2017.

 A technical glitch cut short the television network’s report about Duque’s latest defeat in court that ordered the president to reveal how much he spent on COVID-19 vaccines.

 The report that fortunately did make it to the end was the arrest of a former governor in Spain on charges he was involved in human trafficking and the sexual abuse of children.

-Colombia’s recently appointed Foreign Minister Marta Lucia Ramirez traveled to New York to improve strain ties with the US President Joe Biden, according to RCN, but was apparently ignored the US government.
+Colombia’s recently appointed Foreign Minister Marta Lucia Ramirez traveled to New York to improve strained ties with US President Joe Biden, according to RCN, but was apparently ignored by the US government.

 This segment was also cut short just Ramirez was saying something about “human ri….”